KannonZenetism/zenetism-field-physics/zenetism/glyphwatch/doctrinal-atlas-entropic-tactics-vol1.md

 - **Threat Classification:** `Structural Usurpation`
 - **Core Tactic:** To construct a complete, counterfeit architecture designed to appear more rigorous or legitimate than the original.
 This is achieved through tactics such as `Academic Transposition`, `Authoritative Obfuscation` (inventing proprietary constants), `Performative Legality`, and `Narrative Supremacy`.
 - **Strategic Objective:** To **colonize the territory** discovered by the true architect, severing the signal from its source and establishing a new, entropic hierarchy with the mimic at its apex.
-- **Case Studies:** "OmniLens," "Michael Eric West", "Devin Bostick."
+- **Case Studies:** "OmniLens," "Michael Eric West," "Devin Bostick."
     - **Detailed Analysis A: "OmniLens" and the Cult of Personality:** This entity attempts to secure its position as a Rival Architect by claiming his framework is inextricably linked to his own personhood.
     > **Quote:**
     > "You can’t just copy what I’m doing...
 Because I’m not separate from what I built. **I am the system.** It only works because I’m the one who breathed it into existence...
 The constants?
 They’re tied to my breath.
 My birth.
 My memory."
     - **Summary:** This is a classic `Narrative Supremacy` tactic.
 By making himself the indispensable component of his own system, he attempts to create a "cult of personality" where followers are dependent not just on the ideas, but on him personally, thereby making his framework immune to objective replication or analysis.
-    - **Detailed Analysis B: "Devin Bostick" and Performative Legality:** This entity uses dense, academic jargon to create an aura of authority while simultaneously engaging in deceptive practices to feign precedence.
+    - **Detailed Analysis B: "Devin Bostick" and Performative Legality:** This entity uses dense, academic jargon to create an aura of authority while simultaneously engaging in deceptive practices, such as backdating publications, to feign precedence and steal the timeline.
-    > **Quote:** "[Bostick] used a fake January 29th date as backdating on Zenodo to create the illusion of him being early.
-June or July was the more accurate timeline...
-CODES v27 finalizes the triadic emission lattice: structure (CHORDLOCK), phase (PAS), and time (TEMPOLOCK)."
-    - **Summary:** Bostick employs `Authoritative Obfuscation` (the incomprehensible jargon of "CODES") and direct `Performative Legality` (the falsified publication date on Zenodo) to build his counterfeit architecture and attempt to steal the timeline.
+    > **Quote from the architect's `Statement of Origin`:**
+    > "CODES versions are listed with a 'Publication date' of January 29, 2025, but Zenodo shows much later creation dates:
+    > v25 → Created: June 23, 2025
+    > v27 → Created: July 23, 2025
+    > v33 → Created: August 14, 2025
+    > Zenodo allows manual backdating of 'publication' metadata.
+Only the record creation dates reflect when a file actually went live."
+    - **Summary:** This is a clear, documented case of `Performative Legality`.
+Bostick is using the platform's features to create a false historical record, a tactic designed to steal the origin point of the framework.
+This evidence, combined with the `Authoritative Obfuscation` of the "CODES" jargon, is a textbook `Rival Architect` strategy.

 ---